Bean and Marinated Artichoke Salad

 What you will need to make Bean and Marinated Artichoke salad

-- All the hard work has been done for you as they have been prepared, cooked and marinated in oil, vinegar garlic and herbs
+Marinated Artichokes – These are widely available in UK supermarkets and are a store cupboard favourite.
+All the hard work has been done for you as they have been prepared, cooked and marinated in oil, vinegar garlic and herbs.
+A good source of vitamin C, K, Magnesium and potassium

-- I use a mix of beans for diversity, Black beans, Butter beans and Black-eyed beans.
+Tinned Beans – They are nutrient-dense, which means that they contain a good amount of vitamins, minerals, protein and fibre.
+I use a mix of beans for diversity, Black beans, Butter beans and Black-eyed beans.
 But use whatever tins you have.

-- Adds a lovely pop of colour and crunch to this salad
+Green Beans – A good source of vitamins and minerals, as well as protein and fibre.
+Adds a lovely pop of colour and crunch to this salad

 For the Marinated Artichoke Dressing

-- Marinated Artichokes
+• Marinated Artichokes

-- Cider Vinegar
+• Cider Vinegar

-- Extra Virgin Olive Oil
+• Extra Virgin Olive Oil

-- Parsley
+• Parsley

-How to prepare this bean and artichoke salad
+How to prepare this High Fibre salad

-This salad and dressing really couldn’t be easier to prepare all it requires is a little tin opening, blanching and whizzing for an intensely delicious addition to your meals.
+This salad and dressing really couldn’t be easier to prepare, all it requires is a little tin opening, blanching and whizzing for an intensely delicious addition to your meals.

 Step 1